-Following on yesterday’s Daily Thought on Employee Disengagement, in which I suggested four main sources:
+Following on from Monday’s Daily Thought on Employee Disengagement, in which I suggested four main sources:

 - The video and the audio don’t match